jmjf/misc-docs/Ubuntu/Installing-LAMP.md

 On my Windows host, I have a development directory.
 In that directory, the www subdirectory contains all web site development work.
 Different folders represent different sites or projects.
 I set up a default share named www in my base VM pointing to the www subdirectory on my Windows host.
 For each cloned server, I edit the www share to point to the appropriate subdirectory within the host's www directory.

 I set up everything in my base VM for web servers before I install Apache or Nginx.
-The only thing I have to change on a clone is the actual subdirectory shared (defined in VirtualBox, etc., not Linux.)
+The only thing I have to change on a clone is the actual subdirectory shared (defined in VirtualBox, etc., not Linux).
+Keeping the share name www on the clones makes the Linux stuff work so I don't have to redo it for each clone.

 `sudo mkdir /mnt/www`